patsapolpro/web-starter-kit-ai/docs/technical-spec.md

 ### 1.1 Purpose

-The **Requirement & Effort Tracker MVP** is a client-side web application that enables users to quickly capture project requirements, assign effort values, and dynamically track the total effort of active requirements.
-The application is designed for simplicity, requiring no authentication and storing all data locally in the browser.
+The **Requirement & Effort Tracker MVP** is a full-stack web application that enables users to quickly capture project requirements, assign effort values, and dynamically track the total effort of active requirements.
+The application is designed for simplicity, requiring no authentication and storing all data in a PostgreSQL database for reliable, cross-device persistence.

 ### 1.2 Technology Stack